paulohenriquevn/aws-solutions-architect/README.md

 ---

-Se desejar, posso continuar a sequência a partir da questão **#220**.
-Avise-me!```

 ### Question #220
-**Texto original:**
-A solutions architect is designing a new API using Amazon API Gateway that will receive requests from users.
-The volume of requests is highly variable; several hours can pass without receiving a single request.
-The data processing will take place asynchronously, but should be completed within a few seconds after a request is made.
-Which compute service should the solutions architect have the API invoke to deliver the requirements at the lowest cost?
-A. An AWS Glue job
-B. An AWS Lambda function
-C. A containerized service hosted in Amazon Elastic Kubernetes Service (Amazon EKS)
-D. A containerized service hosted in Amazon ECS with Amazon EC2

-**Tradução:**
 Um arquiteto de soluções está projetando uma nova API usando Amazon API Gateway para receber solicitações de usuários.
 O volume de solicitações é altamente variável; várias horas podem passar sem receber uma única solicitação.
 O processamento de dados será realizado de forma assíncrona, mas deve ser concluído em poucos segundos após uma solicitação ser feita.
 Qual serviço de computação o arquiteto de soluções deve configurar para a API para atender aos requisitos com o menor custo?
 A. Um trabalho do AWS Glue